Big Momma's House 2: Critical response

 Its poor reception has been lampooned in The Onion.

 Sequel

 A third and final installment Big Mommas: Like Father, Like Son was released on February 18, 2011.
 Brandon T. Jackson was cast in the role of Trent, who was originally played by Jascha Washington.
 Nia Long also did not reprise her role, which resulted in her character, Sherry, being written out.
-Big Mommas: Like Father, Like Son fared worse to negative critical reception than its predecessors, scoring a 5% on Rotten Tomatoes.
+Big Mommas: Like Father, Like Son fared worse critical reception than its predecessors, scoring a 5% on Rotten Tomatoes.